Vitor238/New-York-Times-Books/README.md

 [Portuguese version](./README-PT.md)

-New York times Best Sellers is an application that displays the list of [New York Times bestselling books] (https://www.nytimes.com/books/best-sellers/) and their details through its [API] ( https://developer.nytimes.com/).
+New York times Best Sellers is an application that displays the list of [New York Times bestselling books](https://www.nytimes.com/books/best-sellers/) and their details through its [API](https://developer.nytimes.com/).
 It was created with the aim of learning more about:

 1. Best Pratices
 2. Android Development with Kotlin